scivislab/ttk-BDIED/README.md

-# Path Mappings with Lookahead
+# Branch Decomposition-Independent Edit Distances for Merge Trees

 This repository contains the source code and examples for the following research papers: